-Lithuanian Ministry of Energy becomes the first of a kind partner within InnoEnergy’s network – Europe’s largest sustainable energy accelerator.
-Strengthening ties aims to connect local ecosystem with best European innovators and provide better access to international network of investors, experts, corporations and customers.
+Lithuanian Minister of Energy becomes a partner within InnoEnergy’s network – Europe’s largest sustainable energy accelerator.
+Strengthening ties aims to connect local ecosystem with the best European innovators and provide better access to international network of investors, experts, corporations and customers.

 – Lithuania is already well-known for its achievements in renewable energy development and energy innovation.
 By becoming an official partner of the largest European energy innovation network, we are determined to develop energy transformation technologies in Lithuania and bring the benefits of innovation to the consumers.
 In addition, it is a step towards successful practical implementation of the National Energy Independence Strategy itself as innovation is one of four key pillars of a new Lithuanian National Energy Independence Strategy.
 Finally, by becoming an official partner of the InnoEnergy’s trusted ecosystem we will continue to show our leadership not only in the field of energy security, but also of being a frontrunner in energy transformation – says Žygimantas Vaičiūnas, Minister of Energy of the the Republic of Lithuania.

 – Being the first Ministry within our network reiterates Lithuanian ambition to contribute to the creation of new directions within the European market and its courage to play a leading role in the ongoing revolution in the global energy and mobility market – says Jakub Miler, Chief Executive Officer of InnoEnergy Central Europe.